wecacuee/floyd-warshal-rl/README.md

     Fix the visualization.
     py/alg/floyd_warshall_grid.py
 * DONE Fix the visualization.
-* TODO Fix the respawning on hitting the goal.
+* DONE Fix the respawning on hitting the goal.
+* TODO Randomize the goal on new episode py/prob/windy_grid_world.py

 ## Experimental setup